taurus-org/taurus/doc/source/users/ui/plot.rst

 But the :class:`TaurusPlot` does a lot more than just showing a plot.
 It allows the user to interact with the plot in many ways as described below.

-    *The features described here are available* by default *in all tau widgets.
+.. note:: The features described here are available *by default* in all TaurusPlot
-    Note that some GUIs may choose to disable some of these features*
+          widgets, but certain GUIs may choose to disable some of these features.

 .. _standalonetaurusplot: